schmidt-software/schmidt-software/README.md

 ### What I Do

 I love coding and developing innovative solutions, be it in backend development, system administration, or software architecture.
 My curiosity constantly drives me to explore new technologies and expand my knowledge.
-Stuck in a permanent position, but always looking for a challenge
+Stuck in a permanent position, but always looking for a challenge.

 ### DIY Mentality